semrush/intergalactic/website/docs/components/input-number/input-number.md

 **Use this type of input in the following cases:**

 - When it's beneficial for the user to increment/decrement the value using stepper buttons.
-- When the value should not contain non-numeric characters such as letters, slashes, or other symbols.
+- When the value shouldn't contain non-numeric characters such as letters, slashes, or other symbols.

-**InputNumber should not be used for every numeric value.**
+**InputNumber shouldn't be used for every numeric value.**

 Numeric values can represent quantities of something, such as: